It’s TikTok’s world, and we’re all living in it.

 So, who are all these people downloading and using TikTok?

 At the start, mostly young people.
-TikTok has been extremely popular among Gen Z users, but the average user age is slowly shifting upward.
+TikTok has been extremely popular among Gen Z users, but the average user age is shifting upward.
 According to Data Reportal’s reporting in 2023, 28.7% of TikTok’s (ad eligible) audience was 35 and up.

 And because TikTok tends to retain users better than competing platforms, you can expect an audience eager to watch your content and engage with your brand down the line.